Crypto Storage Guide: Complete Guide

 Can I use the same seed phrase for multiple wallets?

-While technically possible, it's not recommended for security reasons.
-Use separate seed phrases for different purposes (trading vs long-term storage).
+Whilst technically possible, it's not recommended for security reasons.
+Use separate seed phrases for different purposes (e.g., trading vs. long-term storage).

 What's the best way to test my backup recovery?